BunmiOlakanmi/Exoplanet_Exploration/README.md

 #### Model's Performance

 * Comparison of each model's performance
-* as well as a summary about your findings and any assumptions you can make based on your model (is your model good enough to predict new exoplanets?
-Why or why not?
-What would make your model be better at predicting new exoplanets?).
+* Decision tree and random forest models have the best performances on the training datasets before parameter hypertuning (model score of 1.0 in both cases)
+* However, random forest model performed better (0.733) on the testing datasets than the decision tree model (0.625), even before tuning the parameters.
+* After tuning the parameters, random forest model performed better than the decision tree model, on both training and testing data sets.

-* Model with the best performance is .... and it is saved as....
+* Model with the best performance is random forest and it is saved as `RandomForest.sav`

 ### File Description
 1. The image folder contains the image of the exoplanet used in the readme file.